aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the text orientation type of the shape.
+the text orientation type of the shape.

 ```
 if (shape.getTextOrientationType() == com.aspose.cells.TextOrientationType.NO_ROTATION)